containers/podman/docs/podman-build.1.md

 Commands run when handling `RUN` instructions will default to being run in their own user namespaces, configured using the UID and GID maps.
-If --userns-uid-map-user is specified, but --userns-gid-map-group is not specified, `buildah` will assume that the specified user name is also a suitable group name to use as the default setting for this option.
+If --userns-uid-map-user is specified, but --userns-gid-map-group is not specified, `podman` will assume that the specified user name is also a suitable group name to use as the default setting for this option.

 **--uts** *how*